Search the Encyclopedia

 The bust that Maury sent was produced by the Liverpool firm of Franceys.
 In 1813 the young William Spence exhibited a bust of Roscoe at the Liverpool Academy that won him wide recognition and evidently served as the model for the version produced for commercial sale by Franceys.

-- ↑ James Maury to Thomas Jefferson, Liverpool, June 26, 1820.
-Thomas Jefferson Papers.
-Library of Congress.
+- 1. Maury to Jefferson, Liverpool, June 26, 1820, Thomas Jefferson Papers, Library of Congress.
 Recipient copy available online.
+Transcription available at Founders Online.

-- ↑ Jefferson to William Roscoe, Monticello, December 27, 1820.
-Thomas Jefferson Papers.
-Library of Congress.
+- 3. Jefferson to Roscoe, Monticello, December 27, 1820, Thomas Jefferson Papers, Library of Congress.
 Polygraph copy available online.
+Transcription available at Founders Online.

-- ↑ Jefferson to Roscoe, Washington, July 1 1806.
-Ibid.
+- 4. Jefferson to Roscoe, Washington, July 1, 1806, ibid.
 Polygraph copy available online.
+Transcription available at Founders Online.